Beee4life/acf-city-selector/README.md

 <a name="compatibility"></a>
 ### Compatibility

 This ACF field type is compatible/tested with ACF 5 (Pro).
-It's slightly tested with the free version (v4), but we won't be putting any more time in it.
+It's slightly tested with the free version (v4), but we won't be putting any (more) time in it.
 Just buy the Pro version.
 It's worth every cent !

 <a name="tested"></a>
 ### Tested with

 * Wordpress 5.4.1
 * Advanced Custom Fields Pro 5.8.9
+* Advanced Custom Fields 4.4.12

 <a name="support"></a>
 ### Support